IanWold/ianwold.github.io/Site/Posts/quick_and_dirty_sequential_ids_in_mongo.md

 }
 ```

 We'll add a func to instantiate this at startup.
-It'll be important that your app only has one of these objects:
+It'll be important that your app only has one of these objects per "kind" of ID you need to generate:

 ```go
 func SetupMongoIdGenerator(collection *mongo.Collection, documentId string) *MongoIdGenerator {